-I. INTRODUCTION
+1. INTRODUCTION

 As computation is moving from the desktop into the cloud, an increasing number of applications rely on remote functionality provided by web services.
-Although traditional web services follow the SOAP standard [1], Representational State Transfer (REST) [2] has been making deep inroads into the design of the next generation of cloud-based applications.
-As compared to the previous generation of SOAPbased applications, RESTful applications offer simplicity, scalability, and composability advantages.
+Although traditional web services follow the SOAP standard [25], Representational State Transfer (REST) [9] has been making deep inroads into the design of the next generation of cloud-based applications.
+As compared to the previous generation of SOAP-based applications, RESTful applications offer simplicity, scalability, and composability advantages.
 Coined by Roy Fielding in his Ph.D. dissertation, the REST architecture codifies a set of principles for constructing network-based software, in which a small set of commands manipulate heterogeneous network resources.
 The canonical example of REST is HTTP, a ubiquitous network protocol that manipulates uniform resource identifiers (URIs) by means of four primary commands: PUT, GET, POST, and DELETE.
 A foundation of the world wide web, REST is increasingly becoming the preferred standard for defining web services.
-In the context of this paper, we refer to RESTful web services as those made available over HTTP.
+In the context of this article, we refer to RESTful web services as those made available over HTTP.

 RESTful services have seen enormous growth and adoption in recent years.
-Consider the Programmable Web [3], a web services directory that counts more than 3,000 REST APIs as of this writing.
-Furthermore, numerous programming frameworks have been developed to facilitate accessing
+Consider the Programmable Web [17], a web services directory that counts more than 3,000 REST APIs as of